Tired of ads?

 In the cytoplasm just outside the mitochondria, glucose is broken down into smaller molecules through a process called glycolysis (literally "sugar breaking"), which releases chemical energy.
 This energy is temporarily captured by specialized molecules and transported through the mitochondrial membranes into the mitochondria.
 There it is used to make an important molecule called adenosine triphosphate (ATP) through a process known as cellular respiration.

 Mitochondria can convert a single molecule of glucose into ~38 molecules of ATP!
-Mitochondria do not mess around with energy storage; they mean business.
 You can think of each ATP molecule as a unit of stored energy ready to be used by the cell whenever needed.
+Mitochondria do not mess around with energy storage.

-The main function of all mitochondria, then, is to make ATP, which is the energy source for nearly all cellular functions and processes.
+So the main function of all mitochondria is to make ATP, which is the energy source for nearly all cellular functions and processes.
 You can read more about the details of how mitochondria are involved in cellular respiration in a later unit.

 There are two types of endoplasmic reticulum (ER) in eukaryotic cells:

-The smooth endoplasmic reticulum (SER) is primarily involved in the synthesis of lipids (fatty fat fats) and steroids, both very important components of cell membranes.
+The smooth endoplasmic reticulum (SER) is primarily involved in the synthesis of lipids (aka fatty fat fats) and steroids, both very important components of cell membranes.
 The lipids made in the SER are combined with phosphorous to make phospholipids, the most abundant component of cell membranes.
-The steroids, including cholesterol, made in the SER are also important components of cell membranes because they provide the rigidity and structure needed for the membrane to keep its general shape.
+Steroids, including cholesterol, made in the SER are also important components of cell membranes, because they provide the rigidity and structure needed for the membrane to keep its general shape.

-Helpful tip: When you see "lys" as part of a word, think of cutting, chopping up, or breaking down.
+Helpful tip: when you see lys– as part of a word, think of cutting, chopping, or breaking down.
 Lysosomes chop things up, glycolysis is the breaking down of sugar, and so on.
-There is a method to the madness…
+There is a method to this wordy madness.